Using generative AI tools

 AI in teaching

-CBS has adopted Copilot (formerly known as Bing Chat Enterprise) for all of it’s staff.
-This means that all CBS staff can use Copilot.
+CBS has adopted Microsoft’s Copilot for all of it’s staff and students.
+This means that all CBS staff and students can use Copilot.
 You can read more about it here.

 Current guidelines for AI in teaching